mesacarlos/WebConsole/README.md

 * Colors supported, for both Windows and Linux hosts.
 (Colors are represented different in each platform).
 * Real-time connected players, machine CPU and server RAM usage information.
 * Capable of keeping active connections to more than one server to keep retrieving console log in the background for them all.
-* English, Spanish, Chinese, Czech, Deutsch, Dutch, French, Italian, Japanese, Korean, Portuguese, Russian and Turkish supported.
+* English, Spanish, Traditional Chinese, Simplified Chinese, Czech, Deutsch, Dutch, French, Italian, Japanese, Korean, Portuguese, Russian and Turkish supported.
 Big shout-out to all contributors around the world that helped translating this project into all these languages!
 * Free!

 ![Screenshot1](https://i.imgur.com/tWp3JaB.png)